seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Dead.

 **MARK ANTONY**
-Unarm, Eros; the long day’s task is done,
+Unarm, Eros; the long day's task is done,
 And we must sleep.

 *To MARDIAN*

-That thou depart’st hence safe,
+That thou depart'st hence safe,
 Does pay thy labour richly; go.

 *Exit MARDIAN*